Simon Lazard: New Orleans

-California Gold Rush
+California gold rush

 In late 1848, news of the California gold discovery swept up the brothers.
 The oldest, Lazare, left New Orleans first, in 1849.
 On January 16, 1850, Simon boarded the steamship Falcon bound for California via Chagres, the Isthmus of Panama, and the Pacific Coast.
 Maurice and Elie followed after the summer sales, announcing to the press their planned “temporary absence,” and the purchase of 200 barrels of Kentucky whiskey for the San Francisco market.
 (Elie's name shows on the July 25, 1850, census of New Orleans and the October 10, 1850, census at Sacramento as a clerk with cousin Maurice Kremer, suggesting a quick transfer to the gold fields).
 While Simon set up shop in booming San Francisco’s waterfront, Alexandre made a quick buying trip to England and France, an annual event after moving to California, the standard process for the brothers during their 1850s merchant business — one of the brothers on extended, annual buying trips to New York or Europe, while the other brothers operated the thriving business.

 During its first years, Lazard Frères & Co. moved frequently.
 Their first store was destroyed in San Francisco’s catastrophic May 1851 fire, then to Montgomery and Pine Streets, followed by Maynard’s Row on California Street, in 1855 to 64 Sacramento Street, and subsequently to 215-217 Battery.

 In the 1860s, they moved into their own building, a grand store at 525-527 Market Street, which was a multi-story structure with sales rooms below and office above.
 The firm specialized in drygoods, from worker’s boots and trousers to fancy French goods, including linens, wine and champagne.
 They wholesaled goods to miningcamp traders, while also serving as agents for European firms, selling goods in the booming California market.
 (San Francisco had grown from 459 people in 1847 to an estimated 50,000 by 1856.)
 In this instant city, Lazard Frères became one of the biggest retailers and wholesalers of English and French made goods, while Simon handled money trading and banking, a growing but informal part of the business.